 - Guardians of the Galaxy Vol. 2 was shortlisted for the Best Visual Effects Academy Award.

-Guardians of the Galaxy Vol. 2: Entertaining pop culture references serve to alleviate signs of Marvel fatigue
+Guardians of the Galaxy Vol. 2 movie review: Entertaining pop culture references serve to alleviate signs of Marvel fatigue

 Pull up a chair, gather your friends, and warm up those texting thumbs: The hour is nigh for our biannual ritual of packing ourselves into theaters and watching the ultra-caffeinated exploits of whichever Marvel superheroes we’re obligated to obsess over this time.
 Punishment for non-compliance is harsh; your Facebook feed will be clogged with posts about a topic to which you are indifferent, the modern definition of social pariah.